 I romanticize love just like in the movies

-Romcoms never show Julia Roberts or Hugh Grant coming home at night exhausted after working all day.
+Romcoms never show Julia Roberts or Hugh Grant coming home at night in a bad mood exhausted after working all day.
 Love and romance are hard work and need constant efforts to keep the flame alight.
 Couples change and at times, feelings do too.
 We’re hardly likely to snog each other’s faces off at 60 years old like we did when we were teens.
 Accepting different stages of relationships is a huge learning curve and teaches us lots about who we are.

 I’m a victim of my generation